OWASP/CheatSheetSeries/cheatsheets/Nodejs_security_cheat_sheet.md

 });
 ```

-After writing this code, you also need to add csrfToken to your HTML form, which can be easily done as follows:
+After writing this code, you also need to add `csrfToken` to your HTML form, which can be easily done as follows:

 ```JavaScript
 <input type="hidden" name="_csrf" value="{{ csrfToken }}">
 ```

+For detailed information on cross-site request forgery (CSRF) attacks and prevention methods, you can refer to [Cross-Site Request Forgery Prevention](https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html).

 ## Do not use dangerous functions